 Here's a recipe I took from a book I got for Mother's Day (2010).
 The Complete Whole Grains Cookbook by Judith Finlayson.
 Lentils are so meaty and filling.
+Replace the butter with a vegan option to make this a recipe vegan friendly.

 1 cup dry whole barley